Home » Repayment » Loan Servicers » How to Qualify for a Navient Cosigner Release (Plus a Shortcut)

 The primary borrower on the loan must do the following:

-• Make 12 consecutive on-time principal and interest payments on a standard repayment plan,
+• Make Payments: The borrower must make 12 consecutive, on-time payments of both principal and interest while on a standard repayment plan.

-• Provide proof of graduation or successful completion of course of study and proof of income,
+• Provide Proof of Completion: They must submit proof of graduation or successful completion of course of study.

-• Be a U.S. citizen or permanent resident and reach the age of majority (18 in most states),
+• Verify Status and Age: The borrower needs to be a U.S. citizen or permanent resident and reach the age of majority (18 in most states).

 The Navient Application